IanCass/silabsradiodll/README.md

 It's supported in the FreeICE front end and with [RoadRunner](http://guino.home.insightbb.com/roadrunner.html) in a very limited fashion at the moment, but possibly in full capacity in future.

 This currently supports the **Silabs reference radio** and **ADSTech Instant FM**.
-If you have an alternative vendor with a Silabs radio chipset, then please email me your VID and PID code for inclusion, as well as the name of the Audio device.
-You can then help test to see if it works.

 I'm told that the **Brando** radio works, but with no RDS.
 It's the same with **PCear** - no RDS & also with bad audio quality.
 However, these radios are still useful for AF & TA purposes.
-I can use them as a 2nd tuner to check signal strength before we change frequency on the main radio.

 Visit the [Digital Car UK Forums](http://www.digital-car.co.uk/forum/showthread.php?t=8867&page=14) for further details or to chat with the developer.
 My tag is "Beezer" and Guino is also contributing, so feel free to chat to him about this.